Retrieving Top-k Hyperedge Triplets: Models and Applications: Introduction

 \section{Introduction}

 Many complex systems contain higher-order interactions which are groupwise rather than pairwise.
 These systems may suffer from significant information loss when modeled as a graph~\cite{zhou2006learning}.
 For example, graph representations of author-paper~\cite{newman2001scientific}, company-board member~\cite{robins2004small}, and actor-movie~\cite{watts1998collective} networks link entities within one of these classes based on their group membership within the other.
 Once such networks are modeled as graphs, groupwise relationships amongst entities cannot be distinguished from pairwise ones.
-Finding patterns within these groupwise relationships, such as through motif discovery, is an important part of categorizing today's web ecosystem.
+Finding dominant patterns within these groupwise relationships is an important part of categorizing today's web ecosystem.

 Hypergraphs precisely capture these group relationships invisible in ordinary graphs.
 A hypergraph consists of nodes and hyperedges, where each hyperedge can contain any number of nodes.
-Hypergraphs can also be represented as a bipartite graph where nodes in one partition represent hypergraph nodes, nodes in the other represent hyperedges, and bipartite edges link a node to another if the corresponding hyperedge contains that node.
+Hypergraphs can also be represented as a bipartite graph where nodes represent hypergraph nodes in one partition and hyperedges in the other; bipartite edges link nodes across partitions if the corresponding hyperedge contains that node.
 Despite their broad applicability and expressivity, hypergraph algorithms are limited when compared to their graph counterparts.
 Furthermore, as shown in \cite{agarwal2006higher, hayashi2020hypergraph}, a number of existing hypergraph algorithms only consider pairwise (rather than groupwise) relationships, thereby effectively treating the hypergraph as a graph.
 Consequently, there is significant demand for efficient, hypergraph-{\it native} methods which utilize the higher-order relationships hypergraphs encode.